Is It Safe to Travel to Lebanon in 2026?

 How bad is crime in Lebanon?

-Lebanon has a crime severity rating of 9.0 out of 10.
-Crime is a significant concern.
-Avoid displaying valuables and stay in well-traveled areas.
+Lebanon has a crime severity rating of 6.0 out of 10.
+Petty crime and theft are common in tourist areas.
+Take standard precautions.

 More Lebanon Data